-Now, I know it’s not a big deal for most of the world but getting eight brown girls together away for a holiday is a struggle that only we can know.
-So here’s how we did it, our itinerary and some lessons I learnt along the way.
+Now, I know a girls’ trip doesn’t sound like a big deal to most people.
+But getting eight brown girls together for a holiday is a struggle that only we can truly understand.
+From negotiating parental permissions to working around high-pressure jobs, the logistics were an adventure in themselves.
+Here’s how we made it happen, our detailed Sri Lanka itinerary, and the lessons I learned along the way.

 pidurangala hike and sunrise